aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

 ````

-In the job script, the hudiOptions properties were set to use Glue catalog and enable the DynamoDB-based Optimistic Concurrency Control (OCC).
+In the job script, the **hudiOptions** properties were set to sync metadata with Glue catalog and enable the [DynamoDB-based Optimistic Concurrency Control (OCC)](https://hudi.apache.org/docs/concurrency_control/).

 ```bash
 hudiOptions = {